 The Prime Minister used this Summit as an opportunity to outline the intention to not use the Northern Ireland backstop unless as a last resort.

-The vote on the draft Withdrawal Agreement took place this week and was voted down by parliamentarians.
+The vote on the draft Withdrawal Agreement took place and was voted down by parliamentarians.

 21/22 March 2019: European Council summit

 The Council agreed to give the UK until the 12 April to pass the Withdrawal Agreement, delaying Brexit by two weeks.

 29 March 2019